🎉 Get Your Freebie! 👋

 These printable charts make it easy to teach your kids to learn Punjabi words with pictures and stories.

-In Indian tradition, there are six seasons instead of four.
-These are based on the Hindu calendar.
-Even if you live in Canada, knowing these can help keep children connected to their Punjabi roots.
+In Indian tradition, there are four seasons.
+Knowing these can help keep children connected to their Punjabi roots.

-Teaching season name like this helps kids understand both Canadian and Indian seasonal systems and also they can learn Punjabi.
+Teaching season names like this helps kids understand both Canadian and Indian seasonal systems, and they can also learn Punjabi.

 Let’s make learning about all year round fun!
 Here are some simple ideas for each season: